ericwbailey/ericwbailey.website/source/published/accessibility-annotation-kits-only-annotate.md

   aria-label="Yup, that’s a button.">
   <img
     role="img"
     alt="A graphic of a button component as drawn in a design tool.
 It has a an annotation label applied to it called, 'Button'.
 It also has a layer name called, 'button'.
-The button component is also selected, with a visual that indicates it is a component instance." loading="lazy"
+The button component is also selected, with a visual that indicates it is a component instance.
+Finally, it is placed on an artboard with a title of 'Component: Button'." loading="lazy"
     src="{{ '/img/posts/accessibility-annotation-kits-only-annotate/button-annotation.svg' | url }}" />
   <figcaption>